taylorlapeyre/.files/README.md

 ## Services

-Tools that I use through *the internet*.
+Tools that I use through the internet.

 #### [Pinboard](https://pinboard.in/u:taylorlapeyre)